novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 New widgets can be added by pressing `+` and each of  them has the following characteristics.
 ![enter image description here](http://img.pyplan.org/Ui_blanck_interface.png)

-Each widget can be used for presenting information from the influence diagram choosing among the different layouts explained on section  `Visualization`.
+Each widget can be used for presenting information from the influence diagram choosing among the different layouts explained on section  `Node Visualization`.

-There are **two ways of selecting objects from diagram to represent them on an interface**.
+There are **two ways of selecting objects from diagram to represent them in an interface**.

 1- Selecting type of data from the wizards menu and searching object by title or id on the window that pops up:
 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op1.png)

-2- Use one widget to expose influence diagram and ,pressing <kbd>click+Shift</kbd>, drag and drop the object you want to be repsentred from the diagram into a new widget:
+2- Use one widget to expose influence diagram and ,pressing <kbd>click+Shift</kbd>, drag and drop the object you want to be represented from the diagram into a new widget:

 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op2.png)